 AllTrails rates this as a heavily trafficked trail, and it is.
 It’s a hard hike that is exceptionally close to the town of Canmore and offers breathtaking views over the Bow Valley.

 Don’t come here expecting to be alone.
 Your best bet at having a crowd-free experience is coming mid-week at either sunrise or sunset.
-We started this trail on a Thursday at 4 pm wanting to catch the sunset light.
-We passed a lot of people coming back down from the trail, but were the last to summit for the day.
+We started this trail on a Thursday at 4 pm, wanting to catch the sunset light.
+We passed many people coming back down from the trail but were the last to summit for the day.